+IVEDICA A 771 41 4 1 1111 1 A

 WEEK 1-2 The cooperating teacher will help Appropriate classroom routines

-WEEK 1-2 student teachers understand the Classroom and school policies
+student teachers understand the Classroom and school policies

 Observation procedures at the right by meeting Attendance

 & with the student and discussing Hall passes

 Participation expectations.
 Keeping grades

-1 at ticipation expectations.
 ID requirements

 Acceptable behavioral norms

 Management routines

 Should students raise their hands?

 Are detentions used?

 May students talk to each other?

-May students that to each other?
 May students sharpen pencils at any time?

 The cooperating teacher will Support staff and programs

 inform student teachers of the Librarian

-Counselor

-support on the right during the initial meeting.
+support on the right during the Counselor

+initial meeting.
 Learning coordinator

-initial meeting.
 Resource teachers

+Mentoring program

-Mentoring program Volunteer program
+Volunteer program

 Instructional materials and programs

 Texts

 AV equipment

 Library/learning centers

 Photocopying

-The second in th Computer usage
+The energy transfer will be by Computer usage

-tudent teachers establish a collegial relationship with other
+The cooperating teacher will help student teachers establish a collegial rel

 student teachers, other school staff, and themselves.